-- 8.81 In January 2018 the Environment Agency issued an Environmental Permit for infilling the mineral void with inert waste.
-The Permit lists the permissible waste types [Table S2.1] for disposal at the site which are restricted to inert wastes where all relevant waste acceptance criteria have been met.
-The Permit covers operating techniques, landfill engineering, waste acceptance, closure and aftercare, emissions and monitoring. - 8.82 The Permit requires full details of the landfill engineering to be submitted for approval and for construction to be in accordance with the approved details.
-The Operator is required to: submit a Construction Quality Assurance (CQA) validation report; to visually inspect waste on arrival and at the point of deposit; and to retain waste samples for investigation for one month and retain the test results for two years. - 8.83 The Permit requires the operation to be free from noise and vibration outside of the site.
-The Operator is required to monitor groundwater, surface waters, and landfill gas in accordance with the schedule set out in the Permit, and to retain records for six years.
+- 8.87 The Permit requires full details of the construction of the landfill to be submitted for approval, and for the construction to be in accordance with the approved details.
+The Operator is required to: submit a Construction Quality Assurance (CQA) validation report; to visually inspect waste on arrival and at the point of deposit; and to retain waste samples for investigation for one month and retain the test results for two years. - 8.88 The Permit requires the operation to be free from noise and vibration outside of the site.
+The Operator is required to monitor groundwater, surface waters, and landfill gas in accordance with the schedule set out in the Permit, and to retain records for 6 years.
 The Permit limits the total volume of waste to be deposited into the landfill to be in accordance with pre-settlement drawing 005A.
 The maximum volume of inert waste to be deposited at the site is 250,000 tonnes in any one year.
-The Permit requires an annual topographic survey of landfill levels.
+The Permit requires an annual topographic survey of landfill levels. - 8.89 The controls in place via the planning conditions and the environmental permit will ensure that high standards of restoration are achieved and the restoration is completed at the earliest opportunity.